MeteorToys/meteor-devtools/README.md

 Pro Version
 ===========

 By purchasing a Meteor Toys license, you can unlock Mongol Pro, JetSetter Pro, and the Meteor Orbs.
-To learn ore, go to <a href="http://meteor.toys">http://meteor.toys</a>
+To learn more, go to <a href="http://meteor.toys">http://meteor.toys</a>

 FAQ
 ==========